The ASCE Bylaws

 (i) The ultimate authority for conducting the activities and exercising the powers of ASCE shall be vested in the Members’ Meetings.

-(ii) The Members’ Meetings shall receive reports from the President, the Secretary, the Treasurer, and of the appointed Tellers Committee.
+(ii) The Members’ Meetings shall receive reports from the President, the Secretary, and the Treasurer.

 (iii) The Members’ Meetings may develop general policies and programs as well as directives to the Board of Directors.